 - Put them on the walls, your advertising, anywhere customers are likely to look

 Set it up yourself

 Home network equipment from your local electronics outlet is simple enough to set up.
 However, guest Wi-Fi costs go well beyond acquisition and installation.
 Consider lifecycle costs like:

 - regular upgrades

 Then, of course, there are all the Wi-Fi based business improvement possibilities mentioned throughout this post.
 Are you ready to handle all this work?
-Do you have what it takes to automate any of this, to lower your guest Wi-Fi total cost of ownership while having it improve revenues?
+Do you have what it takes to automate any of this, to lower the total cost of ownership of your guest Wi-Fi while having it improve revenues?

 Do you have the know-how to set up, maintain and monetize a guest Wi-Fi network?
 If you don’t, that network becomes, at best, a cost center instead of a marketing tool.
 At worst, it’s a security threat to both your business and your customers.

 HOW NOT TO FAIL YOUR WI-FI SETUP

 An expert Managed Wi-Fi Solutions Provider on the other hand, will analyze your unique needs and design a network that meet your exact business needs and goals - will handle your entire Wi-Fi setup, enhance the user experience for your guests, employees and visitors, as well as provide full network real time monitoring.
 A fool-proof way to ensure your guest Wi-Fi is a success!